ranjandsingh/sharp-multer/README.md

 };
 ```

-If you want to use a request field to generate the filename, you can do it like this:
+If you want to use a request field called `metadata` passed in the body to generate the filename, you can do it like this:

 ```js
 const newFilenameFunction = (og_filename, options, req) => {